top of page

 Search

-So, part of the self-care regime of a facilitator before a class is to empty out of anything that’s distracting, or pulling attention away from the class at hand.
-In other words, prior to facilitating, hold space for yourself.
-The value of holding space for yourself is acceptance, honesty beyond ego, and deeper inner connection and awareness.
-You may feel moved to process something distracting through a meditation or movement practice, or using some sort of somatic tool to bring the energetic static to peace.
-If that’s not possible, or there’s no time for a proper process, you can inform your inner child or masculine or feminine that you will return to the issue after the class; that you have not abandoned it or them; and that they can feel comforted in the knowledge that you will come back to address it or them.
+We may feel moved to process something distracting through a meditation or movement practice, employing our tried and trusted somatic tools to bring the distracting static to peace.
+If that’s not possible, or there’s no time for a proper process, we can always inform our inner child or masculine or feminine that we will return to the issue after the session; that we have not abandoned it or them; and that they can feel comforted in the knowledge that we will come back to address it or them.

-Mindfulness helps us develop the skills to hold space for others.
-It helps us clearly see when our egos are getting in the way of being open to someone else’s experience.
-We learn to recognise when our own anxiety is triggered, causing us to want to control the situation to alleviate our fears.
-We notice our desire to push away unpleasant feelings, rather than just see them as they rise and fall.
-We get to know when judgments creep into our thoughts or when we disengage entirely.
-Mindfulness helps us to see this all more clearly as we learn to let go, so our responses and reactions don’t get in our way of offering others our unconditional love, full presence and open hearts.
+Mindfulness supports us to develop the skills to hold space for others.
+It helps us see clearly when our egos are getting in the way of being open to someone else’s experience.
+We learn to recognise when our personal anxiety is triggered, causing us to want to control the situation to alleviate our fears.
+We notice our desire to push away unpleasant feelings, and then than simply witness them as they rise and fall.
+We get to know when judgments creep into our thoughts, or when we disengage entirely.
+Mindfulness helps us to let go, so our responses and reactions don’t get in our way of our offering others unconditional love, full presence and open hearts.
 Sending them the simple but profound message, “I love you and I am here for you.”

 Our pain and grief deserve equal seats at the table, as much as our pleasure and joy.
 As Rumi said, welcome all the demons, and treat them all as honoured guests.
 It’s when we try to suppress or deny our feelings that unnecessary suffering happens – and as facilitators, sometimes it might be our own pain or discomfort that makes us want to make the other’s pain go away or resolve quickly.
 As we learn to freely be the space for all feelings, we learn to let them pass just as freely.
-Living by a ‘love and light, good vibes only’ orientation is polarising and divisive, and can ultimately lead to a nervous breakdown or dread disease.
+Living by a ‘love, light, good vibes’ only orientation can be polarising and divisive, and may ultimately lead to a nervous breakdown or dread disease.
 In a culture where we shame negative feelings and elevate positive ones, we risk isolating ourselves at the very time when we need our community the most.

-Sadly, as I was writing this blog, a very beautiful member of my community ended her life - partly because she was unable to receive.
-She was the biggest giver, with the grandest heart, yet she could not accept people’s support and guidance.
+Sadly, as I was writing this blog, a very beautiful member of my community ended her life - partly because she was unable to receive: she was the biggest giver, with the grandest heart, yet she could not accept people’s support and guidance.
+Furthermore, she was unable to witness and process her own shadow, and instead, projected it heavily out into the world, thereby losing access to a precious elixir: trust in existence.

-As facilitators, don’t make the mistake of believing you need to be perfect in front of your students.
+As facilitators, let's not make the mistake of believing we need to be perfect in front of our students.
 Don’t fall for the patriarchal myth that feelings and emotions are inferior and unspiritual.
-Let your feelings be known.
+Let's allow our feelings be known.
 Even whilst holding space and retaining the energetic authority, we can still be human and fallible – we can share stories from our lives, and we can reveal our feelings in the moment.
-This makes us real, not inferior teachers.
-This appraoch invites others to share from their hearts too, which is a great gift to offer.
-I call this facilitating from the masculine AND the feminine – holding immaculate space, presence and energetic authority while AT THE SAME TIME being able to show one’s own vulnerability and tenderness.
+This makes us real - not inferior teachers.
+Vulnerability invites others to share from their hearts too, which is a great gift to offer.
+I call this facilitating from the masculine AND the feminine – holding immaculate space, presence and energetic authority while SIMULTANEOUSLY showing one’s own tender heart.

 CASE STUDY FROM MY TEACHER, SHAKTI MALAN: Shakti & Mind Games